520xyxyzq/slam-super-6d/README.md

 ![Method Overview](media/figure1.png)

-The two most important elements of this work
+The two most important features of this work

 - A SLAM-aided self-training procedure for 6D object pose estimation.